Cannon-Thurston fibers for iwip automorphisms of $F_N$: The fibers of the Cannon-Thurston map

 \section{The fibers of the Cannon-Thurston map}

-Throughout this section we'll keep using the abbreviations $T_+ := T_+(\phi)$ and $T_- := T_-(\phi)$ from the last Lemma.
+Throughout this section we assume that $\phi\in \Out(F_N)$ is an atoroidal iwip, that $\Phi\in \Aut(F_N)$ is a representative of the outer automorphism class $\phi$ and that the mapping torus group $G_\phi$ is given by presentation $(\clubsuit)$ (see Section~\ref{iwip-autos}) in the generators $F_N, t_\Phi$.
+We will use the abbreviations $T_+ := T_+(\phi)$ and $T_- := T_-(\phi)$.
 Before starting the proofs of our main results we need to establish some terminology for the boundary points of $G_\phi$:

 A point $S \in \partial G_\phi$ is called {\em rational} if it is the fixed point of an element $g \in G \smallsetminus \{1\}$.
 We write $S = g^\infty$ if $S = \underset{n \to \infty}{\lim} g^n$ (in the topology of the Gromov compactification of hyperbolic groups).